Introduction

 • No downtime, No sutures, No scars

-Covered by medical insurances for medical necessity
+Covered by medical insurance for medical necessity

 Limitations of RF Vein Ablation